okeeffed/dennisokeeffe-blog/content/blog/2020-07-10-understand-pipe-and-compose-by-implementing-them.md

 ## Conclusion

-We've covered the four core principles at the heart of functional programming, then followed the trail of understanding currying, partial application and finally created our own simple examples of `pipe` and `compose` to see them in action!
+We've covered the four core principles at the heart of functional programming, then followed the trail of understanding currying, partial application, and finally created our own simple examples of `pipe` and `compose` to see them in action!

 **This one was a big effort!**